ldn-softdev/jtc/User Guide.md

 ### Process all input JSONs
-Normally `jtc` would process only a _single_ input JSON.
-If multiple input JSONs given - the fist JSON will be processed and the rest of the inputs will be silently ignored:
+Normally `jtc` would process only a _single_ input JSON (withing a single source).
+If multiple input JSONs given (within a single source)
+\- the fist JSON will be processed and the rest of the inputs will be silently ignored:
 ```bash
 bash $ <<<'[ "1st json" ] { "2nd": "json" } "3rd json"' jtc -r
 [ "1st json" ]